 The IIJA continues the required performance-based approach to transportation decision-making to support these national goals.
 MPOs, in cooperation with the State and major provider of public transportation, are required to establish performance targets to use in tracking progress towards attainment of critical outcomes for the region.
-The federal performance measures were finalized in 2017, and guidance on the measurement methodology has been developed.
+The federal performance measures were finalized in 2017.
 The federal measures address roadway and transit system safety, pavement and bridge condition, performance of the National Highway System and Freight, and highway and transit asset management.
+The federal measures are tracked in the MPO's Connect Greater Madison 2050 Regional Transportation Plan, annual Transportation Improvement Program update, and through a newly created interactive Performance Measures Dashboard.

-Summary of 2023 MPO Work Activities and IIJA Planning Factors
+Summary of 2024 MPO Work Activities and IIJA Planning Factors